- Emulates a USB mouse and game controller. No drivers required.

 The recoil power is routed via the connecting cable and the power supply needs to have a connector with outer diameter of 5.5mm and inner of 2.1mm.

-The power supply needs to have a current capacity of 2-4 amps.
-If you use a 4 amp supply this will give maximum power.
-DO NOT use a supply with a current capability of greater than 4 amps as the mechanism relies on the current-limiting feature on the supply to prevent overload.
+At 36V the power supply needs to have a current capacity of 2-3 amps.
+If you use a 3 amp supply this will give maximum power.
+DO NOT use a 36V supply with a current capability of greater than 3 amps as the mechanism relies on the current-limiting feature on the supply to prevent overload.
 If using two or more guns you can share supplies but energy will be reduced if firing simultaneously.